Minoru/blog.tty8.org/posts/2022-11-24-uart-on-stm32f411e-disco.markdown

 *not* support a virtual COM port[^2].
 This is a hardware limitation; you can't fix it by upgrading ST-LINK firmware or re-installing the drivers.

+**Update 2026.05.30**: Muhammad Ahmad writes in to note that [virtual COM can be implemented in firmware][vcom-in-firmware] with just a few clicks using STM32CubeMX.
+That's the easiest solution if you are already using STM32CubeMX and don't need the USB port for something else.

-The solution is to get an external USB-to-UART dongle and connect it to the board's pins.
+A more general solution is to get an external USB-to-UART dongle and connect it to the board's pins.
 That's when you run into the second problem…

 # `PA9` and `PA10` don't work